 The anti-materialist does not suffer from this problem.
-For him, the supposed individuality and independence of things is false.
-There is only one thing which is undivided and undifferentiated and all division and differentiation is a manifestation of this oneness.
+For him, the supposed individuality and independence of things are false.
+There is only one thing that is undivided and undifferentiated and all division and differentiation is a manifestation of this oneness.
 The problem for the anti-materialist is how the differentiation occurs.
 If there is only one thing, then how does it divide itself up?
 What is the origin of all the diversity?

 The problem of anti-materialism appears at the origin and at the end of the universe.
 How does all the variety in the universe appear at the beginning of the universe?
 And where does all this variety disappear if and when the universe is destroyed?

-The anti-materialist position is that the absolute if formless, that it cannot be described because the words that describe it must themselves be produced from this absolute.
+The anti-materialist position is that the absolute is formless, that it cannot be described because the words that describe it must themselves be produced from this absolute.
 The absolute is therefore prior to language, and hence totally unknowable.

 There is also a third approach to the problem of realism, which I have adopted.
 In this approach, there is reality, which comprises of many individual things, but these things are not independent.
 Rather, the things are interdependent because the whole of which they become parts of is logically prior to the parts.
 The parts are created by dividing the whole, and the parts are therefore defined in relation to the whole.
 Their relatedness to each other is an outcome of their relatedness to the whole.

-Of course, if we have to define the whole even before we define the parts, then we have to define it in a new way which does not depend on the parts.
+Of course, if we have to define the whole even before we define the parts, then we have to define it in a new way that does not depend on the parts.
 (If the whole depends on the parts, and the parts depend on the whole, then the problem of recursion would preclude this definition to be meaningful and useful in any theoretical sense.)

 I define the whole as something that is more abstract than the parts in it.
 The house is more abstract than the rooms in it, the city is more abstract than the houses in it, the country is more abstract than the cities in it, and the world is more abstract than the countries in it.
 If the parts have to be defined in relation to the whole, then the whole must exist prior to the parts.
 That is, the world must exist before the countries, which must exist before the cities, which much exist before the houses, which must exist before the rooms.
-The abstract is logically prior to the contingent, and precedes it.
+The abstract is logically prior to the contingent and precedes it.